machanic/AU_R-CNN/README.md

 Arxiv version: <https://arxiv.org/abs/1812.05788>

+# Software dependencies

-software dependencies are listed in the following, where the `dlib` is the most important, you can install it from compiling the source code and remember to use `python setup.py install` to install it to python library.
-Or you can just use `pip install dlib`.
+The software dependencies are listed in the following, where the `dlib` library is the most important, you can install it from compiling the source code and then use `python setup.py install` to install it.
+Or you can just type `pip install dlib`.

 ```
 CUDA